 winery with pond and bridge in Niagara winery in beamsville

 Inside the tasting room is where I hear about Rosewood’s love story.
-A promise between a newly married couple on honeymoon in this very area to one day own their own winery.
+A promise between a newly married couple on honeymoon in this very area to one day own a winery.
 It doesn’t get any more romantic than that!
-But also, it was the love of carrying on the tradition of keeping bees.

 2 glasses of white wine winery in beamsville

-It’s not until you drive up the short steep hill that you will see the expansive vineyard sitting behind an elegant historic home built in the 1850s.
 The outdoor terrace offers you modern lounge seating or you may choose one of the many tables set up on the lawn under the canopy of trees.
 We opted for the lawn, an ideal spot for any dog to laze upon.
-Our greeter immediately provided a water bowl for Henry and after a few pats, our server turned his attention to us.
+Our greeter immediately provided a water bowl for Henry and after a few pats, made sure he was comfortable before he turned his attention to us.

 garden at winery in Niagara Region beamsville winery